HOW I PRACTICE

 Childbirth International 2015

 I chose Childbirth International because it was a good match for my philosophy.
-They emphasize evidence-based care and reflective practice.
+They emphasize evidence-based care, informed decision-making, and reflective practice.

 Skills Training, January 2019

 Spinning Babies training has been one of the most useful things I have done for my doula practice.
 It helped me to deepen my understanding of the physiology of birth and how to support it.

 Since Alabama began issuing licenses to homebirth midwives (CPMs), there is a growing need for people to assist them.
 I had an opportunity to train as an assistant, and I took it.
 I feel like it's always better to have more skills, and I would love to be useful to the growing midwife community.